ARTISTS

 Bjarne Roupé

 An immensely experienced musician who has performed and recorded with a multitude of musicians and groups, guitarist Bjarne Roupé continues the tradition of the electric (and in some instances also acoustic) guitar soloist.
 Demonstrating great empathy for Mantler's music, he was a member of the Chamber Music and Songs Ensemble and participated in the Cerco Un Paese Innocente and School of Understanding recordings and performances, followed by appearances on Songs and One Symphony and Hide and Seek.
 He was the soloist on Guitar during its premiere performance at the Berlin JazzFest, as well as on its subsequent recording released on Concertos.
-His latest contributions are on For Two (guitar and piano duets), The Jazz Composer's Orchestra Update and, most recently, on the forthcoming Orchestra Suites album.
+His latest contributions are on For Two (guitar and piano duets), The Jazz Composer's Orchestra Update, CODA - Orchestra Suites and Sempre Notte.

 For more information go to the Bjarne Roupé website.